EX Lupi

 A major outburst of EX Lupi began in January 2008, and it reached a peak visual magnitude of 8 during February.
 It remained optically brighter by five magnitudes for a period of seven months.
 Infrared observations of the star's circumstellar disk during the outburst shows spectral features of crystalline silicates, including strong indications of forsterite.
 The features resembled those seen in comets and some protoplanetary disks.
 The temperature of the disk is mostly below 700 K, indicating a circumstellar dust-free inner hole with a radius of 0.2 AU.
 The disk may extend outward to at least 150 AU.
 At stellar quiescence, the infrared silicate feature at a wavelength of 10 μm can be explained as amorphous silicates of olivine and pyroxene.
+Observations with Spitzer did showed an burst of cold water vapour.
+This is explained with enhanced ice sublimation due to a recession of the snowline.
+In 2022 and 2023 the cold water vapour is still unusually strong from JWST spectra, showing that water freeze-out takes more than 10 years.

 Matter from the circumstellar disk is being accreted onto the star by means of accretion columns.
 This column may be the cause of the 7.417 day radial velocity variations observed with this star.
 EX Lupi is accreting mass at a typical estimated rate of 3.6×10^−8 solar mass·yr−1, which can climb as high as ×10^−7 solar mass·yr−1 during peak bursts.
 Between outbursts, the star undergoes moderate variability of 1–2 magnitudes due to variations in the rate of accretion.